CLEARING SPACES ARE AVAILABLE PLEASE CALL 01992 411520

-HND Games Design is a skills based course that provides the practical expertise and employability skills needed within the multi-billion pound Games Industry.
-The course will provide you with the necessary animating modelling illustrating and developer skills.
-It is a challenging programme, which focusses on developing your core artistic and technical skills including the creation of animation and game content using UNITY, Blender, Adobe, Creative Suite, Toon Boom, Harmony and 3D animation/modelling in Maya.
+HND Games Design is a skills-based course that provides the practical expertise and employability skills needed within the multi-billion pound Games Industry.
+As well as working on live briefs from the gaming industry, the course will provide you with the necessary game development, designing, animating and scripting skills.
+It is a challenging programme, which focusses on developing your core artistic, design, and technical skills including the creation of animation rigging and game content using Unity, Autodesk Maya, Quixel, and the Adobe Creative Suite.

 What can I do next?

 Entry into the Games Design world is always competitive and there are particular routes which may be suitable for graduates of this course.
 It may be possible to 'top-up' to an honours degree at another Higher Education Institution.

 Our goal is to provide you with the focused knowledge and understanding of Games Design needed to qualify for entry level industry positions as Game Producers, 3D Designers, 2D-3D Animation, Illustration, Storyline Writers, UI/UX Designers, HTML/CSS Developers, Lighting Artists, Animators, Brand & Design Producers, VFX Producers and Sound Designers.

 Units of study for the HND Games Design course are: